patrickfuchs/buildH/docs/algorithms_Hbuilding.md

 ## Building CH

 The building of 1 hydrogen on a tertiary carbon is quite simple.
 This carbon can be asymetric.
-In a POPC lipid there is a single case of tertiray carbon on the second carbon of glycerol.
+In a POPC lipid there is a single case of tertiary carbon on the second carbon of glycerol.
 In natural phospholipids, this carbon is in *R* configuration.

 The figure below  shows an example using a Berger POPC.
-The chiral carbon is the second carbon of the glycerol (`C13`).
-In this example, helper1 (`C13`) is the third glycerol carbon (towards sn-3, that is, the polar head),  helper2 (`C32`) is the fist glycerol carbon (towards sn-1) and helper3  (`O14`) is the glycerol oxygen towards sn-2.
+The central carbon on which we want to reconstruct one H is the second carbon of the glycerol (`C13`).
+Helper1 (`C13`) is the third glycerol carbon (towards sn-3, that is, the polar head),  helper2 (`C32`) is the fist glycerol carbon (towards sn-1) and helper3  (`O14`) is the glycerol oxygen towards sn-2.
 Importantly, the order of helpers (what is helper1, helper2 and helper3) does not matter in this case, any combination will lead to the same H resconstruction.

 ![CH_building](img/how_CH_building.png)